UnaryPlus/owenbechtel.com/blog/spelling-reform-pitfalls/index.md

 * Respelling 'read' (past tense) to 'red' to match the pronunciation and to match 'lead'/'led'.
 If there is one spelling reform I care about, it's this one.
 * More generally, respelling 'lead' (the metal), 'dead', 'instead', 'bread', 'head', etc. to 'led', 'ded', 'insted', 'bred', 'hed', etc.
+* Anglicizing the spelling of certain French-origin words, e.g. respelling 'plaque' as 'plack'.
 * Replacing '-ible' with '-able'.
 * Replacing '-or' and '-ar' (as in 'sailor', 'actor', 'liar', 'beggar') with '-er'.
 * More generally, spelling reduced syllabic /r/ consistently as 'er', resulting in 'seperate', 'collaberate', and so on.